onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Touch
   * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because i have no good implementation of an energy monitor in ESPHome.
-* experimenting with Shelly Devices
+* Experimenting with Shelly Devices
-* some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
+* Some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
 * Yamaha RXV (4 devices)
-* SamsungTV (partly _not_ working anymore due to Samsungs newest firmware 'improvements', at least i can read it's status for controlling lights & the shutters)
+* SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read it's status for controlling lights & the shutters)
 * Some Tradfri lights
 * 4 IKEA Shutters, finally they can now be bought.
 A bit expensive, but nice and easy to install.
-* Sonos (had many, sold most of them, because they destroyed a formerly very cool gui, only two boxes left)
+* Sonos (had many, sold most of them, because they destroyed a formerly very cool Gui, only two boxes left)
 * Calendar (connected to a locally run ownCloud, OC not in this Repository) (https://owncloud.org/)
 * Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/)
 * Enigma2 on Dreambox (2 left) (http://wiki.blue-panel.com/index.php/Enigma2)
 * Hyperion with APA102 (very cool stuff) (https://hyperion-project.org/)
-* EQ3-Max! (i accendently bought some, so i have to use them until they die, 8 devices and a cube).
+* EQ3-Max!
+(I accindently bought some, so I have to use them until they die, 8 devices and a cube).
 Currently the integration `maxcube-api` is broken, added a hack to keep them running, just add `maxcube_hack` use flag to homeassistant, then the patch will be applied before installation.
-Recently i saw some other interesting soft for this hardware.
-Perhaps i'll try one of these, and forget about `maxcube-api`.
+Recently I saw some other interesting soft for this hardware.
+Perhaps I'll try one of these, and forget about `maxcube-api`.
 * Axis Camera (1, a few more to come)
 * yr.no weather (best reliable forecast you can get for low money) (https://www.yr.no/)